and-med/jlox/README.md

-This is a java implementation of a lox programming language by [http://craftinginterpreters.com](craftinginterpreters.com)
+This is a java implementation of a lox programming language created by [craftinginterpreters](https://github.com/munificent/craftinginterpreters)

 ## Building
 Run make in the repository